ausnimbus/s2i-ruby/README.md

 *  **For Ruby on Rails applications**

-    Run the built Rails image with the `RAILS_ENV=development` environment variable
+    Run the built Rails application with the `RAILS_ENV=development` environment variable

 *  **For other types of Ruby applications (Sinatra, Padrino, etc.)**